 The 21st Century IDEA is a truly aspirational and transformative piece of legislation.
 It gives agencies a firm statutory basis for putting the customer front-and-center, with an aim to transform digital experiences and positively impact the relationship between government and citizens.

 Functional and accessible website designs, paired with seamless back-end workflows, aren’t an end in themselves.
 Rather, they’re part of an overall customer experience that will transform the way citizens interact with the government and build trust and confidence in the government’s ability to deliver services.

 Moreover, by identifying specific areas of the customer experience to improve, the 21st Century IDEA arms agency executives with the means to advocate for more resources internally to meet these initiatives and drive their missions forward.

-To learn more about how agencies are combining people, process, and technology to deliver exceptional digital experiences, join us at the 2019 Adobe Digital Government Symposium, May 9, in Washington, D.C.
+To learn more about how agencies are combining people, process, and technology to deliver exceptional digital experiences, check out the Adobe Digital Government Symposium.